mParticle/docs/src/pages/guides/platform-guide/troubleshooting/index.md

 ### System Metrics

-The status page's second setion displays average latency for mParticle's key API endpoints, updated every five minutes.
+The status page's second section displays average latency for mParticle's key API endpoints, updated every five minutes.
 On this page, Latency means the average time, in milliseconds, between mParticle receiving a request at an API endpoint and sending a response.
 You can view the metrics by day, week, or month.

 ### Past Incidents